 Another fun way to keep cool is evening kayaking, sailing or stand-up paddle boarding on Lady Bird Lake.

 Cool off culinary style with a blackberry mint margarita from Maudie's Café or a legendary Mexican Martini at Trudy's.
 Be sure to grab a plate of traditional Tex-Mex while you're at it.
 Soak in the views over Lake Austin from Hula Hut's patio, a tiki-inspired restaurant serving up delicious Mexican food and refreshing libations, like the "Hu La La," served aquarium-style and made with tropical juices.
 The Oasis Restaurant is one of the best places to chill out in Austin.
 Located atop a 450-foot cliff, The Oasis is the primo sunset spot in the city, offering unmatched views of Lake Travis.

 For a cool treat grab a GoodPop, frozen popsicles made with all-natural ingredients.
 Try the Hibiscus Mint, a customer favorite, or one of the seasonal specialties like Mango Chile.

-End a hot summer day in Austin watching the Mexico free-tailed bats emerge from the South Congress Bridge.
-Head to chavez at the Radisson Austin and sip a Paloma (Camarena silver, grapefruit and salt) or locally brewed Independence "Stash" IPA poolside, or enjoy half-price appetizers and $5 wine at happy hour on Trio's patio, as the bats perform their nightly aerial show.
+End a hot summer day in Austin watching the Mexican free-tailed bats emerge from the South Congress Bridge.
+Head to the Radisson Austin and sip a Paloma (Camarena silver, grapefruit and salt) or locally brewed Independence "Stash" IPA poolside, or enjoy half-price appetizers and $5 wine at happy hour on Trio's patio, as the bats perform their nightly aerial show.